silvercircle/silvercircle.github.io/_posts/got/2017-08-28-Season7-recap.markdown

 significantly more than ever before.
-For the most part, this is understandable though, because the plot has already entered its *grande finale* stage and the number of pro- and antagonists is considerably lower than it was in the first seasons.
+For the most part, this is understandable though, because the plot has already entered its *grande finale* stage and the number of pro- and antagonists is considerably lower than it was in the first seasons which limits the options for unforeseeable but still believable plot twists.
 With the departure of Littlefinger one more interesting character is now gone for good.
 Not that he didn't deserve what he got, but I've seen him always as a worthy addition to the series with a lot of potential for surprising plot developments.